VedantKhairnar/The-Maze-Runner/README.md

     Step 3: Traverse any neighbour of neighbour of the root node, that is maintaining a least distance from the root node and insert them in ascending order into the queue

-    Step 4: This process will continue until we are getting the goal node
+    Step 4: This process will continue until we get the goal node

 ## Algorithm